APPLYING FOR CERTIFICATION

 Once it is confirmed that your application and documentation is complete, ORH will send you an invoice for your Associate Fees.

-Fees are based on total capacity of all of the houses that you would like to be certified by ORH.
+Fees are based on the total number of properties that you would like to be certified by ORH.
+Fees are charged once an onsite review is scheduled.
+ORH will send you an invoice for your fees.
 More information about what is included in Associate Fees can be found at the link below.

 The review includes a one-day on-site review.
 If your properties are unable to be reviewed in a single day (organizations that have more than 5 properties or properties that are a significant driving distance apart) ORH may charge an additional fee to cover the additional expense of a second day of reviews.
 You are welcome to contact ORH for a quote prior to submission of your application.